TeamDynamix/tdx-quickstart-integrations/powershell samples/acct-dept-importer/README.md

-# TDX Account/Department Importer 2.0.0
+# TDX Account/Department Importer 3.0.0

 ## Overview ##
-This PowerShell script will read account/department data from a .CSV file, connect to the TeamDynamix API and then save the new/updated data to the API.
+This PowerShell script will read account/department data from all .CSV files in a monitored folder, connect to the TeamDynamix API and then save the new/updated data to the API.
+Processed files will then be moved to a processed folder.
 The script duplicate matches on the **AccountCode** column value and will not create duplicate entries.

 As account code is the identifying field for an account/department, this script cannot be used to update existing account code values.
 The script would simply create new account/department records, leaving the old records intact.